 Botanicare CNS17 Grow and Bloom formulas are a cost-effective solution when looking for the best marijuana nutrients.
 These highly concentrated formulas come in one-gallon containers, with a price point that’s perfect for budget-minded growers looking for high yields at a low cost.

-CNS17 Grow is a designed to be used during the vegetative stage, resulting in bigger and healthier plants by supporting root development, decreased internodal spacing and stronger, sturdier branches with its ideal nitrogen to potassium ratio.
+CNS17 Grow is among the best marijuana nutrientsdesigned to be used during the vegetative stage, resulting in bigger and healthier plants by supporting root development, decreased internodal spacing and stronger, sturdier branches with its ideal nitrogen to potassium ratio.
 Once plants move into their flowering stage, CNS17 Bloom formula should be introduced to obtain maximum fruiting and flowering.
 With perfect phosphorous and potassium levels, combined with trace minerals, calcium and sulfates, CNS17 Bloom is perfect for boosting the size of your buds and increasing overall yields come harvest.

 When you need to use nutrients for your weed plants, it’s important to use the best marijuana fertilizer you possibly can.
 You won’t always need it, but when you do, choosing the best cannabis nutrients for soil or hydroponic setups is a crucial aspect of any cannabis grow.